Table of Contents

 • Purchase order – Once the purchase requisition is approved, a purchase order is raised and sent for approval.
 Once approved, this PO is sent to the vendor or supplier.

-• Items received – The goods or services ordered are delivered or delivered upon.
+• Items received – The goods or services ordered are delivered and received upon.

-• Invoicing – The vendor’s invoice is checked against the PO and any inaccuracies are checked with the vendor.
+• Invoicing – The vendor’s invoice is checked against the PO and any inaccuracies are reconciled with the vendor.

-• Payment – The accounts payable team makes payment on the invoice.
+• Payment – The accounts payable team makes the payment on the invoice.

 Advantages of Procure-to-Pay

-There are several advantages associated with the Procure-to-Pay model:
+There are several advantages of the Procure-to-Pay model:

-Improved Visibility – Since the entire process is digitized, organizations have better visibility into their spending.
+Improved Visibility – Since the entire process is digitalized, organizations have better visibility into their spending.
 This helps with identifying cost-saving opportunities and areas of improvement.

-Reduced Costs – The P2P model can help organizations reduce their overall costs by streamlining the procurement process and eliminating manual errors.
+Reduced Costs – The Procure-to-pay model can help organizations reduce their overall costs by streamlining the procurement process and reducing manual errors.

 Disadvantages of Procure-to-Pay